Microsoft-community/Community-website/wiki/windows-insiders.md

 ### Error Code

 You may see an error code while trying to register to be a Windows Insider.
-There are a lot of different error codes, so you should search it on the Internet or ask in [our Discord server](https://discord.gg/microsoft) for support (`#insiders` channel).
+There are a lot of different error codes, so you should search it on the Internet or ask in [our Discord server](https://discord.gg/microsoft) for support in the `#insiders` channel.